Overcoming Chronic Relapse

 Who Attends a Family Therapy Program?

 Family therapy for addiction always includes the person who is using drugs or alcohol.
 But it includes other family members, too.
 Teens in recovery may wish to have their mother, father, and siblings present.
 Adults in recovery may wish to include their spouse and children.
 There are no hard and fast rules concerning who can and can’t attend family therapy meetings.
 However, those who live in the same household as the person who is in recovery are usually the first choices.
 Then again, if you’re an adult who has been impacted by the way you grew up, it may be beneficial to include your parents or caregivers in your family therapy sessions.
+The intent is not to place blame or to bring others to justice.
+Rather, it’s an attempt to have an open and honest discussion on moving forward more healthily.

 Family Therapy for Addiction in Florida

 Gulf Breeze Recovery is a drug and alcohol addiction recovery center for clients in and around the Gulf Breeze area of Florida.
 Our integrated treatment approach includes an excellent family therapy program to help clients improve interactions and relationships with other family members.
 It can also prevent those who struggle with substance use disorder from passing unhealthy behaviors onto their children and grandchildren.
+When you’re ready to seek recovery from substance use disorder in the Florida area, contact Gulf Breeze Recovery at 833.551.2304.
+Alternatively, you may visit us online for a complete list of services and view our accommodation gallery.